 c) The Sensing Authorization information is pre-configured or configured by OAM, and stored in Sensing authorization functionality for authorisation of the sensing service request.

-d) Sensing authorization functionalitycan revoke the Sensing Service Request when the authorisation criteria are no longer met.
+d) Sensing Function can revoke the Sensing Service Request when the authorisation criteria are no longer met.

 e) The AF can cancel the on-going Sensing Service Request when needed.